-- You must create a document that covers the following sections of the Eagle Scout Leadership Service
+- You must create a document that covers the sections of the Eagle Scout Service Project Workbook (see below).

-When you are looking for an Eagle project- approach places with a project in mind, Please do not call up and ask if there are any project available.
+When you are looking for an Eagle project, approach places with a project in mind.
+Please do not call up and ask if there are any projects available.
 Instead, take note if flower beds need to be re-built or re-planted, then call up and ask if you can re-plant, re-build or fix that area.